Quantum-optical channels that output only classical states: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-The author is very grateful to Andreas Winter, Rajiah Simon, J. Solomon Ivan, and R. Garc\'{i}a-Patr\'{o}n for many insightful discussions, and Werner Vogel for useful feedback.
+The author is very grateful to Andreas Winter, Rajiah Simon, J. Solomon Ivan, and R. Garc\'{i}a-Patr\'{o}n for many insightful discussions, Werner Vogel for useful feedback, and an anonymous AQIS'15 conference referee for suggesting the terminology NPT breaking in lieu of PPT channels.
 The author is supported by the ERC, Advanced Grant ``IRQUAT'', Contract No. ERC-2010-AdG-267386, and Spanish MINECO project FIS2013-40627-P, and the Generalitat de Catalunya CIRIT, project 2014-SGR-966.